wavemotion-dave/A8DS/readme.md

 to keep up on older hardawre, there is an experimental 'Agressive' frameskip which should help... but use with caution.

 Remember, emulation is rarely perfect.
-Further, this is a portable implementation of an Atari 8-bit emulator on a limited resource system (67MHz CPU and 4MB of memory) so it won't match the amazing work of something like Altirra.
+Further, this is a portable implementation of an Atari 8-bit emulator on a limited resource system (67MHz CPU and 4MB of memory) so it won't match the amazing output of something like Altirra.
 If you're looking for the best in emulation accuracy - Altirra is going to be what you're after.
 But if you want to enjoy a wide variety of classic 8-bit gaming on your DS/DSi handheld - A8DS will work nicely.